19 December 2025

 Moreover, the government will demonstrate the extent to which it has failed in one of its core duties, for which we pay our taxes – providing a reliable road network that allows us to get from A to B.

-The Transport Department is seeking public feedback on its proposal to reduce the default speed limit on unsigned roads outside of built-up areas, which is currently 100 kilometres per hour.
-It suggests a reduction to between 70 and 90 kilometres an hour.
+The Transport Department sought public feedback on its proposal to reduce the default speed limit on unsigned roads outside of built-up areas, which is currently 100 kilometres per hour.
+It suggested a reduction to between 70 and 90 kilometres an hour.

 It aims to reduce road fatalities, which have risen by 10 per cent since 2020, with 1294 people dying in accidents in 2024.
 Australians in rural and regional areas are five times more likely than their city counterparts to be the victims, which is why their areas have been targeted.